The Mandalorian: Video games

 In November 2020, Minecraft released Star Wars-themed downloadable content which included locations and characters from The Mandalorian.
 Din Djarin and Grogu appear as unlockable cosmetics in Zero Point, Fortnite Battle Royale's Chapter 2 event.
 Djarin's sniper rifle and jetpack were also available as usable items.
 Some of the characters in the series are playable characters in Disney Magic Kingdoms.
 Characters from the first two seasons of the series were made available as downloadable content for Lego Star Wars: The Skywalker Saga.

 Pinball

-In May 2021, Stern Pinball released a Pinball game based on the first two seasons of the Mandalorian featuring the Razor Crest and Grogu characters with voice callouts by actor Carl Weathers and music from composer Ludwig Göransson.
+Two pinball adaptations of the series were released in 2021.
+The first is a virtual pinball table designed by Zen Studios and among eight tables featured in Star Wars Pinball VR, released on April 29; this same table was released for Pinball FX on March 31, 2022.
+The following month, Stern Pinball released its own physical pinball adaptation, based on the first two seasons of The Mandalorian featuring the Razor Crest and Grogu characters with voice callouts by actor Carl Weathers and music from composer Ludwig Göransson.